LazarVrhovac/ashen-media-project/README.md

 Ashen allows users to:

+- Authentication (Login/Register)

-- Create and customize personal profiles
+- Create and customize personal profiles (

-- Post content with images
+- Post content with images(Caption, Tags, Locations)

-- Like other users’ posts
+- Like and save other users’ posts

 - Manage their own content and interactions

+- Finding other people and posts

 - The focus is on delivering a smooth, fast, and clean user experience.